slavenf/sfl-library/doc/segmented_vector.md

     std::size_t N
     ```

-    The size of the segments.
+    The size of the segments, i.e. the maximal number of elements that can fit into a segment.

     Must be greater than zero.

 3.  ```